dougeby/IntuneDocs/intune/get-support.md

 Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
 Premier Support customers incur charges for procedure questions (for example, how to go about configuring an Intune feature).

 >[!IMPORTANT]
-> For technical support with products that work with Intune, and are not made by Microsoft, for example SaaSwedo, Cisco, or Lookout, contact the supplier of that product first to ensure you have configured it correctly before you open a case with Intune support.
+> For technical support with products that work with Intune but not made by Microsoft, for example SaaSwedo, Cisco, or Lookout, contact the supplier of that product first.
+Before you open a request with Intune support, ensure you configured the other product correctly.

 ## Find help without opening a support ticket